dnicolodi/python-siphash24/docs/index.rst

 This module provides a C-based streaming-capable implementation of `SipHash`__ with an interface compatible with the hash functions provided by the :mod:`hashlib` standard library module.
-Only SipHash-2-4 is currently implemented.
+SipHash-1-3 and SipHash-2-4 variants are currently implemented.
 Others can be added as needed.

 This module differs from other similar modules by providing a streaming-capable implementation (data can be passed to the hash